41B8E9AB3287C1543A1537528B3DB506

 6. Vanilla Coffee Syrup: Ingredients:

-• 1 vanilla bean (split lengthwise)
+• One vanilla bean (split lengthwise)

 Instructions: